thosearetheguise/thosearetheguise.github.io/_posts/2018-09-21-Setup-Kali-In-VMware.md

 Once you are happy with the settings, click any of the play buttons to turn on the machine.

-The first time you boot up the VM there are a couple of house-cleaning tasks that should be performed.First boot can take some time while the VM configures itself, this is typically a once off thing and subsequent boots should be faster.
+The first time you boot up the VM there are a couple of house-cleaning tasks that should be performed.
+First boot can take some time while the VM configures itself, this is typically a once off thing and subsequent boots should be faster.

 The first time you log in the default credentials are **root:toor**.
 Once logged in the first thing we want to do is change those credentials to something more secure.